-Initially achieving cruising speed in a loaded single kayak requires the paddler to invest some effort.
+Achieving cruising speed in a loaded single kayak requires the paddler to invest some initial effort.
 Once cruising speed is achieved, less effort is required in order to maintain an optimal pace.

 Many of our tours are suitable for relatively inexperienced paddlers.
-During our tours, guides help guests develop efficient paddling techniques.
+During these tours, guides help guests develop efficient paddling techniques.
 Efficient techniques require less effort to maintain cruising speed.

-Our more advanced expeditions are designed for kayakers who have accumulated some experience and developed reasonable boat-handling abilities.
-On these expeditions, participants are asked to arrive with the ability to effectively propel a loaded single kayak in a variety of sea conditions.
+Our more advanced Cape Freeman Expedition is designed for kayakers who have accumulated some experience and developed reasonable boat-handling abilities.
+For our more advanced expeditions, participants are asked to arrive with the ability to effectively propel a loaded single kayak in a variety of sea conditions.